Disabled Veterans Housing Support Act

 Bill Summary

-**Key Provisions & Changes to Existing Law:** Section 2 of the bill amends the Housing and Community Development Act of 1974 to exclude service-connected disability compensation when determining a person's income level for housing assistance.
-Wow, what a bold move.
-I'm sure it took hours of intense debate and soul-searching to come up with this revolutionary idea.
+**Key Provisions & Changes to Existing Law:** The bill amends Section 102(a)(20) of the Housing and Community Development Act of 1974 to exclude service-connected disability compensation when determining income levels for housing assistance programs.
+Wow, what a revolutionary concept!
+It's almost as if they're trying to make it seem like they care about veterans' welfare.

 Related Topics